Custom filters — Explanation of the message filter fields

 Since the first rule did not perform a delivery action, the filter continued on to the second rule which did.

-The final rule was not executed since the second rule performed the delivery action.
+Additional rules will not execute since the second rule performed the delivery action.

 Field Explanation Example